dangerous-tac0s/pm3_documentation/basics/ID_CHIPS.md

 ### Back to:
 - [Home](../README.md)

+[^clone]: Cloning can mean a lot of things depending on the chip but the minimum requirement is that the tag we're trying to clone to has the ability to change its UID.
+MIFARE Classic tags, among others, also have the ability to write data to "locked" sectors for increased security.
+These must also be duplicated which necessitates cracking the locked sectors.
 [^overview]: Technically, there is another: UHF.
 This operates in the 800-900 MHz range but doesn't place nice with water--which the human body is mostly made of.
 [^nfc]: There are so many ways to categorize this.
 Technically, MIFARE existed before NFC was formalized.
 It's compliant with some ISO 14443 standards but isn't [NFC Forum](https://nfc-forum.org/) compliant.
 The Forum is technically the body that formalized NFC.
 [^pet]: Pet chips operate at 134 kHz--still low frequency but it is a more niche technology.
 Our [xBT](https://dngr.us/xbt) is one of these.